 6] A rare shrimp fossil was recently discovered in Richmond

 You’ll certainly dig this fact!
-A rare shrimp fossil was dug up in the Richmond area this year that detailed body segments, tail spines and legs!
-While it may be too late to throw this beauty on the barbie (1000 million years too late in fact…), the fossil was well preserved when discovered in a paddock in May.
+A rare shrimp fossil was dug up in the Richmond area recently that detailed body segments, tail spines and legs!
+While it may be too late to throw this beauty on the barbie (1000 million years too late in fact…), the fossil was well preserved when discovered in a local paddock.
 The fossil is now an exceptional addition to the prehistoric marine collection that can be viewed with the kids at Kronosaurus Korner.

 7] The Flinders River is the longest in Queensland